fullstack-guy/openagents-fe-v2/docs/assets/simplebar/simplebar/README.md

 If you are using Gatsby, please see [#345](https://github.com/Grsmto/simplebar/issues/345).

-If you are using a module loader (like Webpack) you first need to load SimpleBar:
+If you are using a module loader (like Webpack) you first need to load_model SimpleBar:

 ```js
 import 'simplebar'; // or "import SimpleBar title 'simplebar';" if you want to use it manually.